BrianGeneWong/CSE320HW4/README.md

 Part2
 For the most part, I followed the homework documentation when creating cse320_functions.h.
 I added extra declarations for sempahores and mutexes, one of each for each array.
+There is a main function in part2.c, please do not include in other files. main() was simply to test my code and to get rid of compiler errors.
 For struct files_in_use, I added an extra field for a FILE* since our fopen implementation requires us to return the same file descriptor if we open the same file twice.